winstonshin3/Positive-Thoughts/README.md

 To somewhat guide the stories users write, I also incorporated prompts (which I call bounties) in the app store.
 If the user writes stories which matches any of those prompts (evaluated roughly by OpenAI chatbots) they would be awarded in-app currency.
 This in-app currency can then be spent to generate more suggestions in the next story they write.
 The more stories users write, the more in-app currency they would earn.
 When they have more in-app currency, they could buy more suggestions, and with more suggestions the more stories they can write; *exponential growth*.

-To also create a community sense, users can also choose to share their stories in public forums with hashtags!
+To also create a community sense, users can also choose to share their stories in the public feed with hashtags!
 Additionally, users can choose to spend their in-app currency on cosmetics to personalize the app to their liking.